AndreiArba/slate/source/index.html.md

 }
 ```

-This endpoint is used just temporary in order to have some test data.
+This endpoint is used to logout current user.

 ### HTTP Request